SeedscapeEcology/Policies-and-Responsbilities/General_Guidelines.md

 * Initially, we will meet one-on-one every week for approximately an hour to discuss goals, directions and progress; the regularity, length, and objective of these meetings will shift as you progress in your career.

 * During your time in the group, we will explore opportunities to expand and strengthen your skillset and advance your short- and long-term goals.
-Within the first month, you will fill out an Individual Development Form ([graduate students](https://www.unl.edu/gradstudies/current/development/idp), [postdocs](https://postdoc.unl.edu/current/idp_review/)) and meet with Noelle to discuss shared expectations and goals.
+Within the first month, you will fill out an [Individual Development Form](https://github.com/SeedscapeEcology/Onboarding/blob/master/Setting-up-your-IDP.md) and meet with Noelle to discuss shared expectations and goals.
 We will revisit this on a regular basis to ensure you are making progress, and, if necessary, adjust the plan.
-Here is some advice on goal setting from [USU's Academic Success Center](https://www.usu.edu/asc/assistance/pdf/goal_setting.pdf).
+For more information on the IDP,  read over resources - including blank templates - for [graduate students](https://www.unl.edu/gradstudies/current/development/idp) and [postdocs](https://postdoc.unl.edu/current/idp_review/) from the University of Nebraska, the [web-based career-planning tool](http://www.sciencemag.org/careers/2013/05/myidp) provided by *Science*, and advice on goal setting from [USU's Academic Success Center](https://www.usu.edu/asc/assistance/pdf/goal_setting.pdf)..

 * I trust everyone in the group (including me) to be hardworking, respectful, conscientious, kind, and open to learning.
 I expect you to manage your own time and projects, but will share time management strategies that I've learned.

 * I expect everyone to be active members of the department, start building your scientific network, and have fun!
 I encourage you to attend the Biology and Ecology Center seminars, sign up to meet with speakers, and participate in social events.

 * I expect everyone to [write, write, write](http://www.simonqueenborough.info/assets/pubs/bes-bulletin/2012-BESbulletin-writing.pdf)!
 We will do this both formally and informally through weekly reflections, blog posts, idea summaries, grant applications, and manuscripts.
+I recommend reading [How to Write A Lot: A Practical Guide to Productive Academic Writing](http://www.apa.org/pubs/books/4441010.aspx).

 * I expect you to get professional and academic advice from me as well as others, because diverse feedback makes for better decisions.
 You should seriously consider any advice, but ultimately you will make your own informed decision.